 When Ann King created Save Our Pets food bank in 2008, she had a hard time convincing friends of the need for pet food banks.
-Four years later, we all know at least one friend or family member who has faced economic challenges, and King has seen her idea spread across the country.
+But how times have changed.
+We probably all know at least one friend or family member who has faced economic challenges, and King has seen her idea spread across the country.

 Check SaveOurPets.com to find a pet food bank in your area.
 Some traditional food banks also are beginning to carry pet food, or provide resources in your area.
 It also helps to call local breed rescue groups for recommendations.